amircuriel/CCG-Builder/README.md

 For Example, a card with an effect that is listening to the **"OnPlay"** event could set its origin to **"This"**, so the card will trigger its effect when it is played from hand.
 However, if the event origin is set to **"Other"**, whenever the card is on the board (as a minion, for example) and another card is played, the effect will then trigger.
 This logic of course applies to all other types of events.

-So whenever anything occurs in the game, a message is sent to the GameManager, which processes the event, and then to the EventManager, which notifies all active listeners of this event to check if the event origin matches theirs, and if so, trigger their effect.
+So whenever anything occurs in the game, a message is sent to the GameManager, which processes the event, and then to the EventManager, which notifies all active listeners of this event to check if the event origin matches theirs, and if so, the triggered effect is sent to the GameManager to be activated.